-There are two types of mortars and pestles in Mexico.
+There are two types of mortars and pestles for kitchen use in Mexico.
 One is for dry ingredients, one is for liquid.

-“Metate” is the mortar (the grinding surface); "Metlapil" is the pestle (also called "mano", the grinding "stick.")
+“Metate” is the mortar (the grinding surface); “metlapil” is the pestle.

-The mortar is basically a grinding stone, the Central American equivalents of the European mill stones or querns.
+The mortar is basically a grinding stone, the Central American equivalent of the European mill stones or querns.

 It is a stone slab with three short legs, with a top that is relatively flat, rough, and slanted.
-There are two shorter feet in the front, one higher foot on the back to make it slanted.
-The surface will be about 20 inches (50 cm) long by 12 inches (30 cm) wide.
+There are two shorter feet in the front, and a higher foot on the back to make it slanted.
+The surface will be about 50 cm long by 30 cm wide (20 inches x 12 inches).

 The pestle is also made of rough stone.

-To use, you sit or kneel behind it, facing the slanted end, and grind downwards on the slope.
+To use it, you sit or kneel behind it, facing the slanted end, and grind downwards on the slope.
 You use the pestle as you would a rolling pin.
 You put your food in the centre, and roll the pestle back and forth over it.

-A Metate y Metlapil needs to be seasoned in the same way as a molcajete is (see Molcajete y Tejolete for the curing procedure.)
+A metate y metlapil needs to be seasoned first before using for the first time in the same way as a molcajete is (see molcajete y tejolete for the curing procedure.)

-This version is based on the Aztec version, which had three legs.
+The version described is based on the Aztec version, which had three legs.
 The Mayan version just sat flat on the ground.